MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 The manual extension upgrade works like the [Automatic extension upgrade](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#how-does-automatic-extension-upgrade-work).
 When you manually upgrade an extension to a given version, on an Azure Arc-enabled HCI cluster, Azure platform saves the version you've selected and tries to upgrade the extension on all cluster nodes to that version.

-If the extension upgrade fails, on some nodes, the platform tires to upgrade to the selected version during the next [Azure Stack HCI cloud sync](/azure-stack/hci/faq#how-often-does-azure-stack-hci-sync-with-the-cloud).
+If the extension upgrade fails, on some nodes, the platform tries to upgrade to the selected version during the next [Azure Stack HCI cloud sync](/azure-stack/hci/faq#how-often-does-azure-stack-hci-sync-with-the-cloud).

 This manual workflow can be used in the following scenarios:

-- You want to manually, upgrade the extension version when a new version of the extension is available.
+- You want to manually upgrade the extension version when a new version of the extension is available.

 - There's a version mismatch across different servers of the Azure Stack HCI cluster and automatic upgrade is disabled.